In the quest to increase sales and traffic to the website or simply generate awareness of product/service, companies are implementing Email marketing.

 10. Neglecting mobile users

-According to a survey, nearly 68% of all emails are opened on a mobile device, and 52% of those are on smartphones; which is why you should never ignore the impact of a responsive email design.
+According to a survey, nearly 68% of all emails are opened on mobile devices, and 52% of those opens happen on smartphones, which is why you should never ignore the impact of a responsive email design on engagement and deliverability.

-Responsive emails automatically adapt to whatever device they are opened upon.
-In other words, emails with a responsive design look great on every device – no matter what kind is used.
+Responsive emails automatically adapt to whatever device they are opened on.
+In other words, emails with a responsive design look great on every device — improving user experience and email engagement.